SiljaHeilmann/Matlab-fish-image-analysis/README.md

 Run only this file: CreateFISHdataStruc.m - it calls all other funcIons.

-Make sure that current matlab contains folder with sample images.
+Make sure that current matlab contains folder with sample images and all function .m files listed below.

 Important: the script CreateFISHdataStruc.m require the following matlab toolboxes to run: